-- 1. Ensuring the integrity and quality of the Corporation's financial statements and the adequacy of the disclosure made. - 2.
-Reviewing and approving the annual and interim financial statements and management's discussion and analysis.
-Reviewing the press release relating thereto. - Approving operating and capital budgets, the issuance of securities and, subject to authority limit policies, all transactions outside the ordinary course of business, including proposed amalgamations, acquisitions or other material transactions such as investments or divestitures. - 4.
-Determining dividend policies and declaring dividends when deemed appropriate. - 5.
-Ensuring that appropriate systems are in place to identify business risks and opportunities and overseeing the implementation of a process to evaluate those risks and to manage the principal risks generally relating to the Corporation. - 6.
-Monitoring the Corporation's internal control and management information systems. - 7.
-Monitoring the Corporation's compliance with legal and regulatory requirements applicable to its operations. - Reviewing when required and upon recommendation of the Audit Committee, the Corporation's communications policy, monitoring the Corporation's dealings with analysts, investors and the public and ensuring that measures are in place in order to facilitate shareholder feedback.
+- 1. Ensure the integrity and quality of the Corporation's financial statements and the adequacy of the disclosure made. - 2.
+Review and approve the annual and interim financial statements and management's discussion and analysis.
+Review the press release relating thereto. - Approve operating and capital expenditures budgets, the issuance of securities and, subject to limit of authority policies, all transactions outside the ordinary course of business, including proposed amalgamations, acquisitions or other material transactions such as investments or divestitures. - 4.
+Determine dividend policies and declare dividends when deemed appropriate. - 5.
+Ensure that appropriate systems are in place to identify business risks and opportunities and oversee the implementation of an appropriate process to evaluate those risks and to manage the principal risks generally relating to the Corporation. - 6.
+Monitor the quality and integrity of the Corporation's accounting and financial reporting systems, disclosure controls and internal procedures for information validation. - Monitor the Corporation's compliance with legal and regulatory requirements applicable to its operations. - 8.
+Review when needed and upon recommendation of the Audit Committee, the Corporation's communications policy, monitor the Corporation's dealings with analysts, investors and the public and ensure that measures are in place in order to facilitate shareholders feedback. - 9.
+Recommend to the shareholders the appointment of the external auditor.